Jayden-Dollaga/practical-research-/README.md

 ### **Conceptual Framework**

-This study is anchored on the idea that students’ learning experiences influence their motivation in learning programming.
-The independent variables include students’ prior exposure to programming, learning challenges, and classroom experiences.
-These factors affect the dependent variable, which is the students’ motivation in learning programming.
-Motivation, in turn, influences students’ engagement and learning outcomes in ICT subjects.
+This study is anchored on the idea that students’ learning experiences significantly influence their motivation in learning programming.
+Learning programming in Information and Communication Technology (ICT) subjects requires not only technical skills but also sustained motivation and positive learning experiences.
+When students encounter difficulties or lack prior exposure, their motivation may decrease, which can affect their engagement and overall learning outcomes.

-input:
-process:
-output:
+The **independent variables** of the study consist of students’ prior exposure to programming, learning challenges encountered during programming activities, and classroom learning experiences.
+Prior exposure refers to whether students have experience with programming before taking ICT subjects.
+Learning challenges include difficulties in understanding program logic, syntax errors, and debugging tasks.
+Classroom learning experiences involve teaching strategies, availability of learning resources, and the level of support provided by teachers.

+These independent variables undergo a **process** that involves students’ interaction with programming lessons, instructional strategies used by teachers, and the students’ engagement in hands-on programming activities.
+Through this process, students form perceptions, attitudes, and confidence toward programming, which shape their motivation.

+The **dependent variable** of the study is students’ motivation in learning programming.
+Motivation is reflected in students’ interest, persistence, and willingness to engage in programming tasks.
+Increased motivation is expected to lead to better engagement and improved learning outcomes in ICT subjects.

+**Input**

+* Prior exposure to programming
+* Learning challenges in programming (syntax errors, logic formulation, debugging)
+* Classroom learning experiences (teaching strategies, learning resources, teacher support)

+**Process**

+* Teaching and learning strategies in programming
+* Student engagement in hands-on programming activities
+* Interaction between students and instructional support

+**Output**

+* Students’ motivation in learning programming
+* Improved engagement and learning outcomes in ICT subjects

 ---